-C.D.C.
-Reeve works primarily in ancient Greek philosophy, especially Plato and Aristotle.
-He is interested in philosophy generally and has published work in the philosophy of sex and love and on film.
-His books include: Philosopher-Kings (Princeton 1988; reissued 2006; Chinese edition, 2020); Socrates in the Apology (Hackett 1989; Chinese edition, 2019); Practices of Reason (Oxford, 1992), named an Outstanding Academic Book for 1992 by Choice; Substantial Knowledge: Aristotle’s Metaphysics (Hackett 2000); Love’s Confusions (Harvard 2005); Action, Contemplation, and Happiness: An Essay on Aristotle (Harvard 2012; Portuguese edition, 2014), named an Outstanding Academic Title for 2012 by Choice; Blindness and Re-Orientation: Problems in Plato’s Republic (Oxford, 2012); Aristotle on Practical Wisdom: Nicomachean Ethics Book VI (Harvard, 2013).
-He has translated Plato’s Cratylus (1997), Euthyphro, Apology, Crito (2002), Republic (2004), and Meno (2006) as well as Aristotle’s Politics (1998; revised edition, 2017), Nicomachean Ethics (2014), Metaphysics (2016), De Anima (2017), Physics (2018), and Rhetoric (2018), the De Caelo, On Coming to Be and Passing Away & Meteorology IV, and Topics & Sophistical Refutations are forthcoming in 2019 and 2020.
-He is currently working on Aristotle’s Generation of Animals.
-Recent articles include: “The Killing Feet: Evidence and Evidence-Sensitivity in Oedipus Tyrannus,” in Paul Woodruff (ed.), Oedipus in Sophocles (Oxford 2018), “Practical Wisdom and Happiness as a Political Achievement in Aristotle,” in Audrey L. Anton (ed.),The Bright and the Good: The Connection Between Intellectual and Moral Virtues (Rowman and Littlefield 2018), “Beginning and Ending with Eudaimonia,” in The Cambridge Companion to the Nicomachean Ethics (2014); “Aristotle’s Philosophical Method,” in the Oxford Handbook of Aristotle (2012); “Replicant Love: Blade Runner Voight-Kampffed,” in Philosophers on Film: Blade Runner (2015).
+I work primarily in ancient Greek philosophy, especially Plato and Aristotle.
+My books include: Philosopher-Kings (Princeton 1988; reissued 2006; Chinese edition, 2021); Socrates in the Apology (Hackett 1989; Chinese edition, 2019); Practices of Reason (Oxford, 1992), named an Outstanding Academic Book for 1992 by Choice; Substantial Knowledge: Aristotle’s Metaphysics (Hackett 2000); Love’s Confusions (Harvard 2005; Russian edition, 2021); Action, Contemplation, and Happiness: An Essay on Aristotle (Harvard 2012; Portuguese edition, 2014), named an Outstanding Academic Title for 2012 by Choice; Blindness and Re-Orientation: Problems in Plato’s Republic (Oxford, 2012); Aristotle on Practical Wisdom: Nicomachean Ethics Book VI (Harvard, 2013).
+I have translated Plato’s Cratylus (1997), Euthyphro, Apology, Crito (2002), Republic (2004), Meno (2006), and Laws (2022), as well as (with extensive introductions and notes), Aristotle’s Politics (1998; revised edition, 2017), Nicomachean Ethics (2014), Metaphysics (2016), De Anima (2017), Physics (2018), Rhetoric (2018), Generation of Animals with History of Animals I and Parts of Animals I (2019), and De Caelo (2020), and Eudemian Ethics (2021).
+I am currently working on Aristotle’s Chemistry: Coming to Be and Passing Away, Meteorology 1.1–3, 4.1–12.
+Aristotle’s Theology: The Primary Texts is scheduled for publication in late 2022.
+I am General Editor of the New Hackett Aristotle Series, and of the projected Aristotle Complete Works, scheduled for completion in 2024.
+My recent articles include: “Hylomorphic Explanation and the Scientific Status of the De Anima.”
+In Caleb Cohoe (ed.), Aristotle’s De Anima: A Critical Guide (Cambridge, 2022), pp. 14–31; “Aristotle on Hupolêpis, Doxa, and Epistêmê.”
+Dialogoi (2021), pp. 172–199; “Aristotle on Women: Diminished Deliberation and Divine Male Rule.”
+Revue Roumaine de Philosophie (2020); “Human Happiness As a Political Achievement in Aristotle.”
+Kronos Philosophical Journal (2019), pp. 61–84; “The Killing Feet: Evidence and Evidence-Sensitivity in Oedipus Tyrannus,” in Paul Woodruff (ed.), Oedipus in Sophocles (Oxford 2018), “Good and Bad in Aristotle,” in Pavlos Kontos (ed.), Evil in Aristotle (Cambridge, 2018); and “Agalmata, Deontology, and the Erotics of Emptiness in the Symposium,” (Consecutio Rerum, 2017).
+With I. B. Fishbeyn, I have translated Marina Tsvetaeva, The History of Sonechka (forthcoming from Columbia University Press), as well as her story “Khlystovki,” Fortnightly Review (available here https://fortnightlyreview.co.uk/2022/01/tsvetaeva-khlystovki/).